itslinotlie/digit-recognizer/1-ANN.md

 ![Structure of Feedforward](https://i.imgur.com/KjiEv42.png)

 With the terminology and notation aside, explaining the feedforward process becomes much cleaner.
 Updating the values of the neurons start at the first hidden layer and ends at the output layer.
-In each layer, each neuron's value updates to become the sum of all the previous layer's neurons multipled by their respective weight and finally, this value is added by a bias value.
-After this, the activation function is applied and the neuron gets the updated value.
-Rinse and repeat with all other neurons and the entire network has been updated.
+In each layer, every neuron's value updates to become the sum of all the previous layer's neuron's output multipled by their respective weight.
+This is then finally added by a bias value, which you can think of as another neuron with a weight of 1.
+After this, the activation function is applied and the neuron gets assigned the updated value.
+Rinse and repeat with all the other neurons and the entire network has been updated.
 This however, is only half of the learning process.
 The magic shines when you implement the backpropagation process.

 ---

 # Backpropagation

-You might be wondering, okay I vaguely understand what a neural network is, but how does a network learn?
+You might be wondering, okay I vaguely understand what a neural network is, but Michael, how does a network learn?
 Isn't a neural network just numbers?
-How do you teach numbers to ouput x, y, or z?
+How do you teach numbers to ouput whether an image is a cat or dog??
 Great question.
 Similiar to disciplining someone, we need to know when and how off we are from our predictions.
-We can do this by comparing our output with the expected output with our error function.
-We adjust our values accordingly, which means that the larger of an error our network makes, the more we need to adjust our values.
-The error function that I will be using is a variant of the commonly used *Mean Squared Error (MSE)* function.
+We can do this by comparing our output with the expected output with the error function.
+With our error function, we have the tools to quantify how off our predictions are.
+From this value, we are able to adjust our values accordingly so that we can minimize our error—with the goal of an error of 0.
+The larger of an error our network makes, the more we need to adjust our values.
+The error function that I will be using is a variant of the commonly used *Mean Squared Error (MSE)*.

 ![Error Function](https://i.imgur.com/sc5PBr8.png)

-In the equation, E represents the error and it is equal of the sum of all the differences between the actual output and the expected output all squared.
-Once we have calculated our error, we will then propagate this error back and adjust our weights and bias' accordingly.
+In the equation above, E represents the error and it is equal of the sum of all the differences between our output and the expected output all squared.
+Although it is being squared, the order will matter when we start implementing our knowledge of calculus.
+Once we our error calculated, we will then propagate this error back and adjust our weights and bias' values accordingly.
 This is done all the way to the first hidden layer, hence the name backprogatation.
-If you're ever interested in the proof, head on over to 2-Derivation.
+If you're ever interested in the proof or equations, head on over to 2-Derivation.